 I Am Belfast spreads magic on its UK release

-Mark Cousins’ I AM BELFAST receives a UK-wide release on 8th April 2016 boosted by a programme of screenings and special events across Belfast and inspiring people across the UK through a special I Am… programme designed to creatively engage people in all things magical about their home cities.
+Mark Cousins’ I AM BELFAST received a UK-wide release on 8th April 2016, boosted by a programme of screenings and special events across Belfast and inspiring people across the UK through a special I Am… programme designed to creatively engage people in all things magical about their home cities.

-Made possible by Film Hub NI with support from the BFI's Lottery funded Programme Development Fund, screenings of I Am Belfast will be supported by special events hosted by QFT (Belfast), BFI Southbank (London), Home (Manchester), Tyneside Cinema (Newcastle), Filmhouse (Edinburgh), Watershed (Bristol) and a special Hull-based screening.
+Made possible by Film Hub NI with support from the BFI's Lottery funded Programme Development Fund, screenings of I Am Belfast were supported by special events hosted by QFT (Belfast), BFI Southbank (London), Home (Manchester), Tyneside Cinema (Newcastle), Filmhouse (Edinburgh), Watershed (Bristol) and a special Hull-based screening.

 Celebrated cinephile Mark Cousins writes and directs this dreamlike evocation of Belfast, beautifully shot by Christopher Doyle.
-Go on an emotional journey through the rich, complex and often tragic history of the Northern Irish capital – accompanied by a powerful soundtrack by DJ and film composer David Holmes.
-I am Belfast is backed by the BFI in development, production and distribution.
+The film is an emotional journey through the rich, complex and often tragic history of the Northern Irish capital – accompanied by a powerful soundtrack by DJ and film composer David Holmes.
+I Am Belfast was backed by the BFI in development, production and distribution.

-We Are Edinburgh will see Filmhouse host a live cinema event featuring the National Library of Scotland’s Moving Image Archive exploring the city’s beautiful, tourist-friendly façade and the dark underside so beloved of its crime novelists.
-Poets and musicians are invited to respond to the films creating a live portrait of a city told by its own point of view.
+We Are Edinburgh saw Filmhouse host a live cinema event featuring the National Library of Scotland’s Moving Image Archive, exploring the city’s beautiful, tourist-friendly façade and the dark underside so beloved of its crime novelists.
+Poets and musicians were invited to respond to the films, creating a live portrait of a city told from its own point of view.

-Young people in Newcastle and Bristol will be invited to respond cinematically to their cities in reaction to a film programme celebrating the ‘City as a Symphony’ film genre.
+Young people in Newcastle and Bristol were invited to respond cinematically to their cities in reaction to a film programme celebrating the ‘City as a Symphony’ film genre.

-HOME's I Am Belfast season will see Mark Cousins’ film inspire engagement with Manchester’s Irish Language Groups for a bilingual Irish / English poetry reading complemented by a screening of the city’s own film poem, A City Speaks with an introduction from local historian and cultural broadcaster Manchester CP Lee.
+HOME's I Am Belfast season saw Mark Cousins’ film inspire engagement with Manchester’s Irish Language Groups for a bilingual Irish / English poetry reading complemented by a screening of the city’s own film poem, A City Speaks, with an introduction from local historian and cultural broadcaster Manchester CP Lee.

-The film’s subject will naturally host I Am…Belfast, with QFT presenting a programme of a celebration of colour in film, and experience a magical walking tour with the Black Box Belfast with a few surprises in store for audiences!
+The film’s subject naturally hosted I Am…Belfast, with QFT presenting a programme celebrating colour in film.
+Audiences also had the opportunity to experience a magical walking tour with the Black Box Belfast.

-Alongside the QFT programme, Takeover Film will see the young people of the city create their own city film in response to I Am Belfast, Second Chance Cinema will showcase other short films inspired by the city of Belfast including work by local filmmakers and artists such as Seamus Harahan and Glass Eye Cine at the Maple Leaf Club in East Belfast will host screenings of films that inspired Mark in the making of I Am Belfast.
+Alongside the QFT programme, Takeover Film saw the young people of the city create their own city film in response to I Am Belfast.
+Second Chance Cinema showcased other short films inspired by the city of Belfast, including work by local filmmakers and artists such as Seamus Harahan.
+Glass Eye Cine in East Belfast hosted screenings of films that inspired Mark in the making of I Am Belfast.